stan-dev/design-docs/designs/0019-variadic_odes.md

 The implementation of these features is relatively straightforward given the code from the [reduce_sum](https://github.com/stan-dev/design-docs/blob/master/designs/0017-reduce_sum.md) design doc and the existing ODE infrastructure.
-There is not any significant new technology needed.
+There is a new variadic function zero_adjoints function for zeroing the adjoints associated with a set of vars.

 The old `integrate_ode_bdf`, `integrate_ode_adams`, and `integrate_ode_rk45`
 functions should be deprecated with the introduction of these new functions.